Oscar Schmidt: Personal life

 On May 13, 2013, Schmidt had brain surgery to excise a malignant tumor.
 At first, nobody knew about it except for his family.
 The press found out about the disease fifteen days after the surgery, at a dinner celebrating the 50th anniversary of the two-time FIBA World Champion senior men's Brazilian National Team.
 Schmidt did not appear at the event, as he was recuperating from daily chemotherapy sessions.
 The disease was later put into remission.

-In 2016, Schmidt was one of the guests at the opening ceremony of the 2016 Rio Summer Olympics, alongside other Brazilian celebrities, such as model Gisele Bündchen, actor Gustavo Goulart, and singer Caetano Veloso, among others.
+In 2016, Schmidt was one of the guests at the opening ceremony of the 2016 Rio Summer Olympics, alongside other Brazilian celebrities, such as model Gisele Bündchen, actor Gustavo Goulart, and singer Caetano Veloso.